An Evening of SQL Server Talk with James Rowland-Jones, SQL Server MVP

 SQL Server Club User Group Bristol

-Rachel is an MCP and has worked as a software and database developer for over 17 years across a wide variety of private industries and is currently a SQL Server BI Developer for an international power tools company.
+Rachel is MCSA qualified and has worked as a software and database developer for over 18 years across a wide variety of private industries.
+She is currently an independent SQL Server BI Developer based in the UK.